ShigekiKarita/espnet/egs/just/asr1/README.md

 ...
 ```

 In this result, the current system achieved character error rate 25.1%!.
-And you can see some kanji conversion errors.
-Therefore language model (LM) could improve these errors?
+However, you can see some kanji conversion errors.
+Therefore language model (LM) could reduce these errors?

+## step 6. fork me

+Finally you have mastered ESPnet.
 Fork [this](https://github.com/ShigekiKarita/espnet/tree/jsut/egs/just/asr1) and have fun!
 Then, give us PR if you got nice results:-)

 If you have questions, [you can ask here](https://github.com/espnet/espnet/issues).